 #6.
 Monitor Web Design Performance

 Though a surge in traffic may be a one-time event, you ought to be prepared and keep in mind it could be an indication of a big wave.
 Sign up for a website performance monitoring service whenever you realize that traffic is no longer predictable.
 The same case applies if you’re concerned about stretching the limits of the web host plan.
 This will allow you to check for uptime problems and at the same time monitor experience of visitors to your site.

 Not all traffic is good!
 News stories about how major network sites, as well as organization sites such as Sony and Twitter, have been taken down by massive traffic onslaught.
 The DDoS slows down a website’s performance and gradually makes it inaccessible to visitors.
 What would happen to your site if hackers struck?
 Make sure that you secure your website so that no matter who targets it, no one can access it.

 WordPress is the “King of CMSs”.
 It’s super easy to use meaning you won’t mess around when working.
 Being lightweight, you can expect it to handle a surge in traffic better.
 You can gzip files and cache them to improve page load time.
 Remove any unused themes, images, and plugins and delete draft posts and images.

 If you need further help on this topic, Web Digital can help you in many ways.
 Aside from offering web design services, we also provide web hosting and other plans.
-We’re a well-established web design specialist (NZ) and we can help your small business web design grow with our assorted website design package in NZ to choose from.
+We’re a well-established web design specialist (NZ) and we can help your small business web design needs with our assorted website design package in NZ to choose from.
 To get more information about digital services in NZ and website design services in Auckland, contact Web Digital!